yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/back-up-restore-universes/disaster-recovery/_index.md

 ## xCluster DR vs xCluster replication

-xCluster refers to all YugabyteDB deployments with two or more universes. xCluster has two major flavors:
+xCluster refers to all YugabyteDB deployments with two or more universes, and has two major flavors:

-- xCluster DR. Provides turnkey workflow orchestration for applications using transactional SQL in an active-active single-master manner, with only unidirectional replication configured at any moment in time. xCluster DR uses xCluster Replication under the hood, and adds workflow automation and orchestration, including switchover, failover, resynchronization to make another full copy, and so on.
+- _xCluster DR_.
+Provides turnkey workflow orchestration for applications using transactional SQL in an active-active single-master manner, with only unidirectional replication configured at any moment in time. xCluster DR uses xCluster Replication under the hood, and adds workflow automation and orchestration, including switchover, failover, resynchronization to make another full copy, and so on.
-- xCluster Replication.
+- _xCluster Replication_.
 Moves the data from one universe to another.
 Can be used for CQL, non-transactional SQL, bi-directional replication, and other deployment models not supported by xCluster DR.

 xCluster DR targets one specific and common xCluster deployment model: [active-active single-master](../../../develop/build-global-apps/active-active-single-master/), unidirectional replication configured at any moment in time, for transactional YSQL.